Skip to content

 Last updated:

 ACE-V did not originate in document examination.
-It was formalised in latent print examination by David Ashbaugh in the 1990s and adopted systematically by the International Association for Identification and by the Interpol fingerprint working group.
-Document examiners borrowed it because it addressed a structural problem the discipline shared with fingerprints: the examination was a skilled human judgment, but the steps of that judgment had never been articulated in a way that could be independently reviewed, replicated, or tested for error rates.
+It was formalised in latent print examination by David Ashbaugh in the 1990s and adopted systematically by the International Association for Identification and by the Interpol fingerprint working group; the ACE-V methodology and its most consequential failure, the Brandon Mayfield Madrid bombing error, remain the canonical case study for verification failure in any feature-comparison discipline.
+Document examiners adopted it because both disciplines share the same structural problem: the examination is a skilled human judgment whose steps had never been articulated in a form that could be independently reviewed, replicated, or tested for error rates.

 ACE-V is not a guarantee of accuracy.
 A methodology can be well-structured and still produce errors if the underlying data is poor or the examiner is insufficiently trained.
 But it is the current standard frame for court-defensible handwriting examination across the US, UK, and Australia, and it is increasingly the reference model for the Indian CFSL laboratory network's examination protocols as accreditation requirements align toward NABL T-126 and ISO 17025.